 Summers in Rockland County are nice.
 Not too hot, but hot enough for most of us.
-It’s a time to get out and get active.
-That can be good for your state of mind and good for your body, but it can be bad for your teeth.
+It’s a time to get out and get active by going for a bike ride, running, hiking, or swimming, kayaking, or paddleboarding at Rockland Lake or Mirror Lake.
+That can be good for your state of mind and good for your body.
+However, it can be bad for your teeth.

-Dehydration Is Bad for Your Teeth
+1. Dehydration Is Bad for Your Teeth

 Whether you’re working out, playing sports, or just working in the garden, you can get dehydrated.
 Your saliva levels will decrease, which is bad for your oral health because your saliva protects your teeth and gums.

-Saliva has antibacterial properties, which helps control the bacteria that attack your teeth and gums.
+Saliva has antibacterial properties, which help control the bacteria that attack your teeth and gums.
 Saliva also contains minerals that help restore your teeth and helps maintain a neutral pH in your mouth.
 But when you get dehydrated, your saliva can actually turn acidic, leading to increased tooth damage.

-Rehydration May Not Be Much Better
+2. Rehydration May Not Be Much Better

 If you are looking for a Rockland County dentist who can help maintain your oral health this summer, please call (845) 627-7645 for an appointment at B & D Dental Excellence today.